 - Categories of Personal Data specifically related to our Virtual Trial Capable services, as detailed below.

 We may process your Personal Data for the purpose of enabling the use of the Services.
 We are a Telemedicine service that provides a secure method of video, email, and text communication between clinical trial teams and patients.
 Personal Data can be used for conducting video visits, sending appointment, medication, and other reminders via SMS message, email, or our secure message functionality, as well as to generate compliance and other pertinent reports for review.

 We retain Personal Data for as long as instructed by the respective client (who typically acts as a data controller).
-We will take reasonable and appropriate measures to delete the Personal Data submitted to us by our clients within six months of the end of our service agreement with the client, unless applicable laws require otherwise.
+We delete the Personal Data submitted to us by our clients within six months of the end of our service agreement with the client, unless applicable laws require otherwise.